Division Reports

 Fiscal Year 2024

-Highlights: Selected Workday for ERP migration, advanced research computing and generative AI initiatives, and expanded accessibility, exhibitions, and student engagement programs
+Highlights: Selected Workday for ERP migration, advanced research computing and generative AI initiatives, and expanded accessibility, exhibitions, and student engagement programs.

 Fiscal Year 2023

-Highlights: Launched next-generation enterprise systems planning, expanded faculty partnerships, and strengthened student programs like Students Shape the Shelves and Digital Scholarship Fellowships
+Highlights: Launched next-generation enterprise systems planning, expanded faculty partnerships, and strengthened student programs like Students Shape the Shelves and Digital Scholarship Fellowships.

 MISO Survey